Frequently Asked Questions

 Why is white ink on my mock-up twice?

-Contrary to popular belief, inks aren’t perfect.
+As much as we'd like them to be, inks aren’t 100% opaque.
 When we print white ink on a dark fabric, some of the fabric color will show through, we need to brighten up the area underneath each color to reach a full opaque and saturated top color.

 Can I print over seams, zippers, or pockets?